The stable hull of an exact $\infty$-category: The stable hull

-\begin{definition} A morphism in $\SW(\PSf)$ is a \textit{quasi-isomorphism} if its cofiber is an acyclic object.
-We denote the localization of $\SW(\PSf)$ at the class of quasi-isomorphisms by $\she$.
-Similarly, we denote the localization of $\PSf$ at the class of quasi-isomorphisms in $\PSf$ by $\shge$. \end{definition} \begin{remark} The functor $\SW(\PSf) \rightarrow \she$ is the Verdier quotient of $\SW(\PSf)$ by its full subcategory of acyclic objects.
-It is well known that Verdier quotients of triangulated categories allow for a simple description of their hom-spaces.
-The mapping spaces of Verdier quotients of stable \cats are described by Nikolaus and Scholze in \cite{nikolaus_topological_2018}. \end{remark} \begin{prop} The quasi-isomorphisms endow $\SW(\PSf)$ with the structure of an \cat of cofibrant objects, as in the dual of \CIS{Def.~7.5.7}, where all morphisms are cofibrations.
+The mapping spaces of Verdier quotients of stable \cats are described by Nikolaus and Scholze in \cite[Th.~I.3.3]{nikolaus_topological_2018}. \end{remark} \begin{prop} The quasi-isomorphisms endow $\SW(\PSf)$ with the structure of an \cat of cofibrant objects, as in the dual of \CIS{Def.~7.5.7}, where all morphisms are cofibrations.
 The quasi-isomorphisms which lie in $\PSf$ endow $\PSf$ with the structure of an \cat of cofibrant objects, where all morphisms are cofibrations. \end{prop} \begin{proof} That the axioms given in \CIS{Def.~7.4.12} are fulfilled follows readily from the following three properties of quasi-isomorphisms: \begin{itemize} \item \textit{Equivalences are quasi-isomorphisms:} The cofibers of equivalences are the zero objects. \item \textit{Quasi-isomorphisms are stable under pushouts:} Every morphism has the same cofiber as its pushout along every other morphism. \item \textit{Quasi-isomorphisms have the 2-out-of-3-property:} This can be checked on the homotopy categories, where it follows from the octahedral axiom: if $f$ and $g$ are composable, then the cofiber of $g \circ f$ is an extension of the cofiber of $f$ and the cofiber of $g$. \qedhere \end{itemize} \end{proof} We obtain the following corollary as an application of \CIS{Prop.~7.5.11}. \begin{corollary} Let $\D$ be an \cat with finite colimits.
 Restrictions along the functors $\SW(\PSf) \rightarrow \she$ and $\PSf \rightarrow \shge$ induce the following equivalences of \cats: